Fenerbahçe S.K.: Women's football

+Originally founded in 1995 and re-founded in 2021, the women's football department of Fenerbahçe competes in the Turkish Women's Football Super League.

-Fenerbahçe Men's Basketball
+Men's basketball

 Initially founded in 1913, the men's basketball department could not persist due to the Balkan Wars and WWI.
 Eventually, under the initiative of Muhtar Sencer and Cem Atabeyoğlu, they were founded in their current permanent form in 1944.
-Fenerbahçe are one of the most successful clubs in Turkish basketball history, having won the EuroLeague as the first Turkish team, as well as 12 Turkish championships, 7 Turkish Cups, and 7 Turkish Super Cups, among others.
-They have also played in five consecutive EuroLeague Final Fours (2015, 2016, 2017, 2018, 2019) so far, a record in Turkish basketball.
+Fenerbahçe are one of the most successful clubs in Turkish basketball history, having won the EuroLeague as the first Turkish team, as well as 15 championship titles (12 in the Basketball Super League and 3 in the former Turkish Basketball Championship), 9 Turkish Cups, and 7 Turkish Super Cups, among others.
+They have also played in five consecutive EuroLeague Final Fours (2015, 2016, 2017, 2018, and 2019) and seven in total so far, a record in Turkish basketball.
+On 5 October 2012, Fenerbahçe became the first and only Turkish basketball club to win against an NBA team.
+As of 2025, Fenerbahçe is considered to be one of the two top teams of the Turkish Super League and 5th in European rankings.
+In the 2024–25 season, Fener managed to achieve a historic Triple Crown, becoming the first and only Turkish team to achieve this feat.